OfficeDev/office-js-docs-pr/docs/testing/runtime-logging.md

 # Debug your add-in with runtime logging

 You can use runtime logging to debug your add-in's manifest as well as several installation errors.
-This feature can help you identify and fix issues with your manifest that are not detected by XSD schema validation, such as a mismatch between resource IDs. runtime logging is particularly  useful for debugging add-ins that implement add-in commands and Excel custom functions.
+This feature can help you identify and fix issues with your manifest that are not detected by XSD schema validation, such as a mismatch between resource IDs.
+Runtime logging is particularly  useful for debugging add-ins that implement add-in commands and Excel custom functions.

 > [!NOTE]
 > The runtime logging feature is currently available for Office 2016 or later on desktop.

 > [!IMPORTANT]
-> runtime Logging affects performance.
+> Runtime Logging affects performance.
 Turn it on only when you need to debug issues with your add-in manifest.

 ## Use runtime logging from the command line

 Enabling runtime logging from the command line is the fastest way to use this logging tool.
 These use npx, which is provided by default as part of npm@5.2.0+.
-If you have an earlier version of [npm](https://www.npmjs.com/), try [runtime logging on Windows](#runtime-logging-on-windows) or [runtime logging on Mac](#runtime-logging-on-mac) instructions, or [install npx](https://www.npmjs.com/package/npx).
+If you have an earlier version of [npm](https://www.npmjs.com/), try [Runtime logging on Windows](#runtime-logging-on-windows) or [Runtime logging on Mac](#runtime-logging-on-mac) instructions, or [install npx](https://www.npmjs.com/package/npx).

 [!INCLUDE[Office settings tool not supported on Mac](../includes/tool-nonsupport-mac-note.md)]